Eumolpus: Early years

-According to the Bibliotheca, Chione, daughter of Boreas and the heroine Oreithyia, pregnant in secret with Eumolpus by Poseidon, was frightened of her father's reaction so she threw the baby into the ocean after giving birth to him.
+According to the mythographer Apollodorus, Chione, daughter of Boreas and the heroine Oreithyia, pregnant in secret with Eumolpus by Poseidon, was frightened of her father's reaction so she threw the baby into the ocean after giving birth to him.
 Poseidon however, looked after him and brought him to shore in Ethiopia, where Benthesikyme, a daughter of Poseidon and Amphitrite, raised the child as their own.
 When he grew up, Eumolpus married one of Benthesikyme's two daughters by her Ethiopian husband.
 Eumolpus however, loved a different daughter and made an attempt upon her chastity, and was banished because of this.
 He went to Thrace with his son Ismarus (or Immaradus) who was married to the daughter of King Tegyrius.
 Later on, Eumolpus was discovered in a plot to overthrow King Tegyrios and was obliged to take flight and fled to Eleusis where he formed a friendship with the Eleusinians.

 In Eleusis, Eumolpus became one of the first priests of Demeter and one of the founders of the Eleusinian Mysteries.
 When Ismarus died, Tegyrios sent for Eumolpus to return to Thrace, they made peace and Eumolpus inherited the Thracian kingdom.
 During a war between Athens and Eleusis, Eumolpus sided with Eleusis and came with a numerous band of Thracians.